 Rifle Hunters: PLEASE learn to shoot standing on sticks and sitting.
-You are going to be standing 50-75% of the time on shots here.
 It's not something you should do for the first time once here.
-Cross canyon or over brush is almost always the way you are going to get a shot.
-We try for sitting shots anytime we can, but prone will almost never happen because of the terrain we hunt.
+Cross canyon sitting or prone will be the most common shots here.

 Once you have your rifle ZERO AT 200 YDS start practicing shooting off sticks.
 Most of the guides like and will carry the BogPod tripod with the red foam grips.
 Primos also makes a nice trigger stick TRIPOD that is super easy to use and easy to find.
 Or get some other cheap off brand to practice, as you don't have to bring them with you, guides will carry their own.
 But please, for the good of your hunt, get ready to use sticks and shoot a bunch before the hunt starts.
 You'll be glad you did!
+And shoot off hiking sticks as often as you can as well.